 I John 4:19 (NIV)

 Ending on a Positive Note: Joni and Brooke attracted people with their beautiful smiles, their wonderful sense of humor, and by their shining examples of living a life filled with faith and love.
-Let their examples inspire all of us to strive to live in the same way.
+Let their examples inspire all of us to strive to live in the same way, every day.